AfterDreaming/CarND-Traffic-Sign-Classifier-Project/writeup_yufan.md

 | Road work				| Road work										|
 | Wild animals crossing	| Right-of-way at the next intersection			|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares favorably to the accuracy on the test set of 93% accuracy.
-The reson is that test set has much more example and provides better accuracy estimate.
+The reason is that test set has much more examples and provides better accuracy estimate.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final ∂model is located in the 11th cell of the Ipython notebook.

 For the first image, the model is relatively sure that this is a Priority road (probability of 1), and the image does not match the prediction (it should be Wild animals crossing).
 The top five soft max probabilities were